The impact of climate change on horse health

 (4) General Commission for Sustainable Development

-(5) French aeropollen data 2023
+(5) French airborne pollen data 2023

-(6) Conference organized by DRAAF, URGTV and SRVEL Centre-Val-de-Loire
+(6) Conference organized by DRAAF, URGTV, and SRVEL Centre-Val-de-Loire

-(7) Director of the ANSES animal health laboratory
+(7) Director of the ANSES Animal Health Laboratory

-(8) Research associate at Oniris/INRAE
+(8) Researcher at Oniris/INRAE

 (9) Specialist in infectious diseases, particularly tropical diseases, at Orléans University Hospital